-Main areas of intervention include; HIV, sexual and Reproductive health, malaria, emergency diseases outbreaks, RSHR, maternal child health and other health interventions.
+Main areas of intervention include; Health and digital Health rights, HIV, sexual and Reproductive health, malaria, emergency diseases outbreaks, RHR, nutrition, maternal and child health and other health interventions.
 RAFO believes health is a human right and everyone’s responsibility.
-We thus advocate for equitable access to health services for vulnerable rural communities, refugees, asylum seekers and conflict affected persons.
+We thus advocate for equitable access to health services for vulnerable rural communities, refugees, women, children, persons with Disabilities, Ethnic and sexual minorities/LGBTI groups, Sex workers, asylum seekers and conflict affected persons.

 Water, sanitation and Hygiene (WASH)

 Scarcity of water is one of the biggest challenges affecting rural communities and refugees in various refugee settlements resulting into poor sanitation and hygiene leading to diseases.
 RAFO works to ensure such communities have access to safe and clean water.
 Through advocating for extension of bore holes, swallow wells, piped water and construction of waste disposal units in rural public places, refugee settlements, RAFO strives to ensure access to safe clean water and improved sanitation and hygiene.